 Work to Establish Credit Usage

 This is one of the more complex parts of the process of rebuilding after bankruptcy.
 It is where you want to spend the most time.
-There are small and larger tasks you can take on right now to help you to build a strong financial footing.
+There are small and larger tasks you can take on right now to help you build a strong financial footing.
 Work through each of these as soon as possible.

 Make sure utilities are in your name